DragonRidersUnite/touch_playground/README.md

 ## Deploying to Mobile

-- Add in `metadata/ios_metadata.txt` with proper config
+- Set up iOS & Android for developing with DRGTK w/ proper certs and keystores and such
-- Set up iOS & Android for developing with DRGTK
+- Add in `metadata/ios_metadata.txt`
 - iOS deploys: `$wizards.ios.start env: :hotload`
 - Android deploys: